adrienchaton/seminar_geidai_AI_Music/README.md

 # 2nd Seminar on Artificial Intelligence applied to Sound and Music Composition

 Tokyo University of the Arts, 15th January 2020.

+In collaboration with:

-In collaboration with The University of Tokyo and IRCAM (Paris, France - Institut de Recherche et Coordination Acoustique/Musique).
+* The University of Tokyo

+* IRCAM (Paris, France - Institut de Recherche et Coordination Acoustique/Musique).

 ## Outline